C3ETH/.github/profile/README.md

 ![EasternTownhallMainPage](https://github.com/C3ETH/.github/blob/main/assets/EasternTownhallMainPage.JPG)

-We are a group of people with varying backgrounds with a unified interest in Cardano.
+We are a group of people with varying backgrounds who share a unified interest in Cardano and we set out to:
-We set to:
 - introduce,
 - educate,
 - discuss and,
-- do projects in Cardano, specifically to Indonesians and for Indonesia.
+- do projects in Cardano, specifically for people and friends in the Eastern Hemisphere countries.

+## What is Cardano

+Cardano is a global decentralised open-source project Proof-of-Stake blockchain network, allowing people all over the world to cooperate, collaborate, propose, fund, deploy markets for financial solutions and applications to build economic wellbeing for millions.